Design, build, and program a training coach to improve the process of mastering something.

 - Plan accordingly, this project is designed to be run over multiple sessions.

 - Use the ideas in the Ignite a Discussion section below to engage your students in a discussion related to this lesson.

 3. Explore (35-55 Min.)

-- Have your pupils work in pairs to brainstorm about something they'd like to become an expert at.
+- Have your students work in pairs to brainstorm about something they'd like to become an expert at.

-- Ask them to think about things that they could invent to help them.
+- Ask them to think about things they could invent to help them.

-- Make sure that they incorporate the use of data in their idea.
+- Make sure they incorporate the use of data in their idea.

 4. Explain (10 Min.)

-- Ask your pupils to build and program their training device.
+- Ask your students to build and program their training device.

 - Have them put together a demo of their training program.

 - Remind them to describe their trainer and their goals.

 - Facilitate a sharing session where everybody gets to present what their training program and what their trainer is good at (or not so good at).

 - Give feedback on each student's performance.

 - You can use the assessment rubrics provided to simplify the process.

 Start a discussion about how to become an expert at something.
 Ask relevant questions, like: